 We’ll cut right to the chase here—finding a hair dye that’s entirely chemically free is virtually impossible.
 Not to mention that terms like ‘natural’ and ‘organic’ aren’t regulated, so, even if you see them slapped across the label of hair color, it’s important to take those claims with a grain of salt.
 That being said, if you’re looking for more natural hair color—be it because you’re pregnant, going vegan, or simply trying to be a more conscious consumer—your best bet is to do some ingredient sleuthing and know which ones to steer clear of.

-One key ingredient to look out for is paraphenylenediamine (PPD), which can cause anything from a mild skin irritation to anaphylactic shock to even a deadly reaction in extreme, but thankfully rare, cases.
-"Every time you color your hair, your immune system registers a foreign particle on the scalp," says Rob Forgione, the national color educator for hair care brand O&M. "Most of the time there's no problem, but there can be a time when somebody has a PPD colour on their hair and they have a reaction.
-It could happen after 40 years, or on the first time, he adds.
+One big one?
+Para-phenylenediamine, or PPD, which has to potential to cause everything from a minor skin reaction to even, yikes, anaphylactic shock.
+(Thankfully, the latter is very rare.)
+"Every time you color your hair, your immune system registers a foreign particle on the scalp," says Rob Forgione, the national color educator for hair care brand O&M. "Most of the time there's no problem, but there can be a time when somebody has a PPD color on their hair and they have a reaction.”
+And that could happen after 40 years, or on the first time, he adds.
 Ammonia is another good ingredient to avoid, not to mention one that’s also very damaging to your hair, as is resorcinol, an ingredient that can affect thyroid function.